 Mr Tony Dunin

 Tony’s other interest is in Mindfulness Meditation.
-He is a qualified Mindfulness Based Stress Reduction (MBSR) teacher and has taught the MBSR program to staff and patients at St. Vincent’s Public Hospital.
-He is now offering this course at The Melbourne Centre for Mindfulness in East Melbourne.
-In addition, he conducts a meditation course specifically for doctors called” Mindfulness in Medicine”.
-Details regarding the courses can be found on the Melbourne Centre for Mindfulness website.
+He is a qualified Mindfulness Based Stress Reduction teacher and has taught the MBSR Program to staff and patients at St Vincent’s Public Hospital.
+He and his wife Jo set up the Melbourne Centre For Mindfulness in 2016.
+They have also conducted special courses for doctors called Mindfulness In Medicine.
+Further details can be found at the Melbourne Centre For Mindfulness website.

 Tony is a Fellow of